elonen/hsm-secrets/README.md

 2. Perform initial setup on an airgapped system.
 In summary:
    - Connect all HSMs and reset to factory defaults
-   - Distribute a common wrap key with `hsm-secrets hsm make-wrap-key`
+   - Distribute a common wrap key with `hsm-secrets hsm backup make-key`
-   - Create a Shamir's Shared Secret admin key with `hsm-secrets hsm admin-sharing-ceremony`
+   - Create a Shamir's Shared Secret admin key with `hsm-secrets hsm admin sharing-ceremony`
      - shares can be optionally password-protected
    - Add user YubiKeys with `hsm-secrets user add-yubikey`
-   - Generate keys and certificates with `hsm-secrets hsm compare --create` and `hsm-secrets x509 create --all`
+   - Generate keys and certificates with `hsm-secrets hsm objects create-missing`
+   - Apply your logging settings from config to the device with `hsm log apply-settings`
+   - Check that everything's been created with `hsm compare`
-   - Clone master HSM to other devices using `hsm backup` and `hsm restore`
+   - Clone master HSM to other devices using `hsm backup export` and `hsm backup import`

    See [Setup Workflow](doc/setup-workflow.md) for the full process.